Our countdown of top ten sins and struggles continues:

 - Proverbs 25:11

 God has given us the ability to speak in order to praise Him, express ourselves, and communicate and bless one another.
 It takes time and practice but we need to consciously learn to do these things in a wise and gracious way.
-As Christians we do not always have an opportunity to use our speech to confess Christ, but if our speech is coarse, foolish, and trafficking in gossip no one will take our witness for the Lord seriously when that moment comes.
+As Christians we do not always have an opportunity to use our speech to confess Christ, but if our speech is coarse, foolish and full of gossip, no one will take our witness for the Lord seriously when that moment comes.
 You see, not only God judges us for what comes out of our mouths, our brethren and non-belivers do as well.

-In closing let me say that in my opinion, I think that the greatest danger concerning the sins of swearing and gossip is that many think that these are just minor sins, small vices, everybody does it.
-But James says of the tongue and its sins:
+In closing out this chapter let me say that the greatest danger concerning the sins of swearing and gossip is that many think that these are just minor sins, small vices that everyone does and thus not that serious.
+However, James says of the tongue and its sins:

 - James 3:5-6

-I point this out for those who have problems in these areas so you will take seriously the lesson about these sins, and make a genuine effort at elimination them from you lives because the reward (peace) is so great and the punishment these can lead to (Hell) is so awful.
+I point this out for those who have problems in these areas so you will take seriously the lesson about these sins, and make a genuine effort to eliminate them from your lives because the reward (peace) is so great, and the punishment for these (hell) is so awful.